ysouyno/gm-ocl/README.md

 ## License

-From `FAQ` of `gm`: [How often does GraphicsMagick pick up new code from ImageMagick?](http://www.graphicsmagick.org/FAQ.html#how-often-does-graphicsmagick-pick-up- new-code-from-imagemagick) to learn that `im` currently uses the `Apache` protocol, which focuses on patent protection.
+From `FAQ` of `gm`: "[How often does GraphicsMagick pick up new code from ImageMagick?](http://www.graphicsmagick.org/FAQ.html#how-often-does-graphicsmagick-pick-up-new-code-from-imagemagick)" to learn that `im` currently uses the `Apache` protocol, which focuses on patent protection.

 So here is attached [`Copyright.txt` for `gm`](Copyright.txt), [`LICENSE` for `im`](LICENSE.ImageMagick) and [`NOTICE` for `im`](NOTICE.ImageMagick ), click to view details.